kaantuncer/HandDetector/README.md

 ### Drawing Mode

-In drawing mode the program tracks the highest point of the users hand.
-The user can spawn rectangles,circles,triangles and arrows using the specified keys.
+In drawing mode, the program tracks the highest point of the users hand.
+The user can spawn rectangles, circles, triangles and arrows using the specified keys.
 The user can also start/stop drawing using the 'D' key.
 Spawned objects stick to the highest point if the point is inside them for more than 2 seconds.
-The user can also relase the carried object by not moving their hand for 2 seconds.
+The user can also release the carried object by not moving their hand for 2 seconds.

 ![Drawing GIF](./drawingModeGif.gif)